 Back pain and neck pain, which are among the most common chronic pain conditions, are frequently caused by spinal stenosis.
-Though spinal stenosis can arise from several health conditions, the team at Source Healthcare in Santa Monica, California, have extensive experience accurately determining the underlying cause and helping patients overcome their pain using the most cutting-edge treatments available.
+Although spinal stenosis can arise from several health conditions, the team at Source Healthcare in Santa Monica, California has extensive experience accurately determining the underlying cause and helping patients overcome their pain using the most cutting-edge treatments available.
 Call the office to learn more or use the convenient online booking feature to schedule a consultation today.

-Your spinal canal is formed by the opening in the center of each vertebra, which creates a passageway that protects nerves in your spinal cord.
+Your spinal canal is formed by the opening in the center of each vertebra.
+This opening creates a passageway that protects nerves in your spinal cord.
 As the spinal cord travels through the canal, nerves enter and exit the canal through openings in your vertebral bones.

 Spinal stenosis occurs when your spinal canal narrows.
 Several conditions cause spinal stenosis, including: